marie678/Projet-Mise-en-prod-3A/README.md

 ``

 ## Contributors

-- Pauline BIAN
-- Noémie GUIBE
-- Julia LU
-- Marie MEYER
+Noémie GUIBE & Marie MEYER

+Pauline BIAN and Julia LU also worked on the original project.